teddyboy999/TUJ_Fall25_Hackathon_Resources/README.md

 # TUJ_Fall25_Hackathon_Resources
-Public Resources from last Hackathon, and a few more personal notes that I think will be helpful for TUJ's Fall 2025 Hackathon!
+Public Resources from last Hackathon, and a few more personal notes I made that I think will be helpful for TUJ's Fall 2025 Hackathon!